Gorilla-Man: Arthur Nagan

-Dr. Arthur Nagan is a former surgeon who took the organs from gorillas to use in people.
+Dr. Arthur Nagan is a former surgeon who took organs from gorillas to use in people.
 However, his scheme was thwarted by the gorillas, who transplanted his head onto a gorilla's body.
 He is a member of the Headmen and has fought the Defenders on several occasions.
-Upon his release from prison, he attacked Power Man, who was temporarily de-powered.
 He is a former member of the Lethal Legion.

 He later rejoined by the Headmen and participates in the plan to give his ally, Chondu, a new body — specifically, the body of a clone of She-Hulk.
 The Headmen hire the Ringmaster and his Circus of Crime, then later Mysterio to test She-Hulk for compatibility.
 She is subdued and cloned, but escapes with the aid of Spider-Man.
-Nagan is arrested by the New York city police.
-Nagan is seen without the Headmen during a Vault outbreak.
-He and Frenzy, being held in neighboring cells, are freed by Electro.

-The Headmen tracked Spider-Man to a party Alicia Masters was hosting to procure Spider-Man's body for Chondu.
-Human Torch and Spider-Man defeated the enemies and the Headmen were soon arrested.
+The Headmen track Spider-Man to a party Alicia Masters was hosting to procure Spider-Man's body for Chondu.
+Human Torch and Spider-Man defeat the enemies and the Headmen are soon arrested.
 Later allied with the A.I.M., they plotted to control an ancient space-god to rule the world.
-They resurrected the alien space god Orrgo and conquered the world with him, but the Defenders quickly defeated Orrgo and the Headmen.
+They resurrected the alien Orrgo and conquered the world with him, but the Defenders quickly defeated Orrgo and the Headmen.

-Nagan and the Headmen then fought the Heroes for Hire while attempting to transplant Chondu's head onto Humbug's body.

-It is revealed in the Guardians of the Galaxy series that Nagan is one of the inmates left behind in the Negative Zone's Prison 42.
+Gorilla-Man is among the inmates of Prison 42.
 There, he is involved in a fight with Star-Lord, who is trying to stop Blastaar and his horde from invading Earth via the closed portal in the prison.

-He sided with Blastaar's forces when the Shadow Initiative invaded to take the prison back.
-Despite inflicting heavy casualties on the Shadow Initiative's forces, Nagan and his allies were betrayed by fellow inmate Hardball.
-Hardball killed the Negative aliens but let Nagan live.
+Gorilla-Man sides with Blastaar's forces when the Shadow Initiative attempts to take the prison back.
+Despite inflicting heavy casualties on the Shadow Initiative's forces, Gorilla-Man and his allies are betrayed by fellow inmate Hardball.

-During the "Fear Itself" storyline, Nagan is among the criminals who escaped from the Raft after Juggernaut destroyed it.
-He was detained by Justice.

 During the "Secret Empire" storyline, Gorilla-Man appears in an underground lair where he was building an army of Gorilla-Men.
-These Gorilla-Men are the results of gorilla heads being surgically-attached to human bodies.
-He then finds Robert Maverick who just turned back from his Red Hulk form.
-While attempting to pull Maverick's head out of his body to strengthen his Gorilla-Men army, Gorilla-Man and his Gorilla-Men are attacked and defeated by Squirrel Girl, who unleashes her flying squirrels on his army.
+These Gorilla-Men are the results of gorilla heads being surgically attached to human bodies.
+While attempting to decapitate Robert Maverick and use his head to strengthen his Gorilla-Men army, Gorilla-Man and his Gorilla-Men are attacked and defeated by Squirrel Girl, who unleashes her flying squirrels on his army.